fentas/nixos/docs/installed_software.md

 That being said, I'll basically use neovim for pretty much everything.
 Would be cool to add neovide (or any other neovim gui). heavy config needed for both

+i've changed my mind with this. i kinda hate vscode, neovim is the way to go. if i need to debug again i'll look into something else.

 ## Games: Steam, Lutris.